yoyoberenguer/NE555-timer-/README.md

 - Output is high (+5v) when V+ > V-
 - Output is low (0v) when v+ < V-

-Below the graph collected from the comparator U1B
+#### Comparator U1B
 The yellow signal represent the comparator output on pin 7 and in blue the voltage reference on pin 6.
-You can also observe two horizontal lines surrounding the blue signal representing the voltages 1/3 & 2/3 Vcc
+You can also observe two blue horizontal lines representing the voltages 1/3 & 2/3 Vcc

 ![Simplified Schematic](https://github.com/yoyoberenguer/NE555-timer-/blob/main/set%20signal_simulation.bmp)